 “Retailers are carrying thousand dollar drones for sale in their stores and on their websites,” says Ibrahim Jilani, senior business developer for energy technology at UL.
 “These drones are equipped with physical payloads and features suited for business needs and purposes.”

 However, use by small businesses can be complicated because Federal Aviation Administration (FAA) regulatory oversight is more focused on the mass use of commercial UASs, rather than small-scale, small business usage.

 “Many prosumers, early adopters of new technology, will buy drones or UASs this holiday season,” says Jilani.
 “With many buying them to figure out how to use it as a business tool and take their industry to new heights.”

 The Consumer Product Safety Product Commission (CPSC) has documented over 200 incidents related to UASs, with over 50 percent having occurred while the UAS was being charged.
 This would seemingly indicate potential safety issues with some drone electrical systems.

 One reported incident involved an April 2017 battery fire in Groveland, Mass.
 Fire officials issued a warning after a charging drone battery caught fire, stating that “these types of incidents are not uncommon,” according to Groveland Fire Chief, Robert Lay.

-In another incident earlier this year, fire investigators believe the fire started in the area where a lithium battery for a drone was being charged.
+In another incident, fire investigators believe the fire started in the area where a lithium battery for a drone was being charged.